-Residential Underpinning for your Atlanta Home
+Residential Underpinning Foundation for Your Atlanta Home

 Applications: Settling Foundation, Load Bearing Walls, Settling/Leaning Chimney, Stoops and Deck Support Columns, Room Additions, Bay Windows and Garage Columns

-Underpinning is our most popular foundation repair technique.
+Underpinning foundations is our most popular foundation repair technique.
 Underpinning strengthens and stabilizes your foundation by transferring the load from the foundation.
 Specifically, when we underpin a structure, we extend the current foundation into a soil layer that is deeper and, therefore, more stable than the soil it is on now.
 We can do this by providing additional support from the footings using piers, piles, or anchors.

 All of our foundation solutions create little to no disturbance to the installation site; so, we will not damage your landscape.
 We only install the best foundation repair equipment; so, our solutions are durable and affordable.
 We offer a variety of underpinning solutions, such as steel push piers, helical piles, wall plate anchors, and concrete piles.

-A Closer Look into Underpinning
+A Closer Look into Underpinning Foundations

 Steel Push Piers can be inserted into the ground beneath your preexisting wall.
 These piers take the pressure your foundation is putting on the loosely packed soil and transfer it to stronger, more stable soil further down.
 Multiple piers are installed to ensure stability.
 Steel push piers can be installed with minimal damage to any landscaping you may have around your home.